ricardodeazambuja/pyfakewebcam/README.md

 ## installation

 ```
-# use pip to get the latest stable release
+# use pip to get the latest stable release (NOT THIS FORK)
 pip install pyfakewebcam

 # use git to install the latest version